-- (b) For the purposes of this section, a "regular work day" is a day for which straight time rates would apply and an "overtime day" is a day for which overtime rates would apply to all hours worked. - (c) Where a General Holiday falls on an overtime day, the General Holiday will be observed on the next regular work day.
-Under these circumstances, work performed on the day on which the General Holiday falls will be paid at the overtime rates otherwise required by the Collective Agreement, and work performed on the day on which the General Holiday is then observed will be paid at double time. - Vacation Pay and Recognized Holiday Pay shall be credited to the employee at the percentage of his basic pay as set forth below.
+(b) General Holidays will be observed on the day they fall, except Christmas Day, which will be observed on the next regular workday (straight time day).
+Hours worked on a General Holiday shall be paid at double time.

+- Vacation Pay and Recognized Holiday Pay shall be credited to the employee at the percentage of his basic pay as set forth below.
 Basic pay shall be defined as the total dollar sum of all hours worked (including hours credited for overtime premiums) multiplied by the applicable net straight time hourly rate. (i.e. exclusive of employee benefit and other contributions).
 The applicable percentage shall be: - (a) Vacation pay at six percent (6%) of basic pay; - (b) Recognized holiday pay at four percent (4%) of basic pay. - 12.03 Vacation and Recognized Holiday Pay shall be paid each pay period with wages that are due.